-Individuals, businesses, Government and other organizations need climate information to plan for the future.
+Individuals, businesses, Government and other organisations need climate information to plan for the future.
 By working with information providers, timely, useful and usable climate services can be co-produced to aid decision-making, raise awareness and to support horizon-scanning.

 Climate service research

 Being an emerging field, there is a need to examine issues such as the delivery model for climate services that best fits the UK.
 This includes considering the mix of public and private provision and funding, economic benefits resulting from climate services, consideration of the wide range of existing climate service providers and boundary organisations, and the development and regulation of the emerging climate service market.
-This theme will perform research into the governance models and measures of quality of climate services in the UK, including ethical considerations.
+This theme aimed to perform research into the governance models and measures of quality of climate services in the UK, including ethical considerations.

 Whilst there is a Global Framework for Climate Services and an EU climate services roadmap, there is not yet a roadmap for services in the UK.
 We lack a clear understanding of how a UK approach fits into the context of the European Roadmap for Climate Services, including the Copernicus Climate Change Service, and this theme will aim to provide some clarity.